 From southern France, specifically the Languedoc region, this racy Hecht and Bannier rosé comes from a heady combination of Syrah, Cinsault and Grenache.
 Expect fresh, full-flavored fruit - sweet strawberry, mouthwatering watermelon, pineapple all wrapped up in well-maintained acidity.
 This is a fun wine from the get go - amazing color, engaging aromatics, solid pricing and a delight to drink all summer long!

 This particular bright pink rosé is derived from 100% Malbec, and brings with it a serious fresh factor, full of ripe, juicy red fruit.
-The palate is pliable and the fruit is forward, yet the acidity keeps the fruit in line and makes for a very versatile wine overall.
+The palate is pliable and the fruit is forward with plenty of raspberry and tart blackberry in the mix, yet the acidity keeps the fruit in line and makes for a very versatile wine overall.

 Dominated by the Grenache grape, this fresh, dry French rosé has plenty of power and balance.
 The color is a medium pink rose and the aromas are largely floral.
 On the palate expect red cherry, some raspberry nuances and a steely, mineral component with a bit of body to round things out.
 This is a charming blend of 50% Grenache, 40% Cinsault and 10% Syrah.
 A well-reputed rosé from the Cotes du Rhone that will pair well tastes of summer.